 Whatever strategy you select should be in line with your goals and current situation.
 If you think there’s a higher likelihood you’ll need cash; you may want to break out the terms into shorter periods (three, six, nine, twelve months).
 If needing cash will not be a concern, but don’t want to miss out on raised rates, then stick to more of an annual term period.

-If you want to know if a certificate of deposit is the right savings solution for you, give the experts at NASB a call at 800-677-6272.
-Look for more excerpts from our eBook, Everything You Need to Know About Certificates of Deposit in upcoming blogs.
+If you want to know if a certificate of deposit using CD laddering is the right savings solution for you, give the experts at NASB a call at 800-677-6272, or check out our calculator, How can I benefit from a CD ladder.